 Look for a locally owned and operated Peruvian tour operator.
 This ensures that your booking costs stay in the local area and provide economic benefit to the community.
 Your tour operator must also be intimately familiar with the new Machu Picchu access restrictions and regulations.
 Otherwise, you could reach your destination only to find the bitter disappointment of not being able to visit the Citadel or hike Machu Picchu Mountain or Wayna Picchu Mountain.

 SAM Travel Peru, a preferred local tour operator based in Cusco, provides high-quality adventures that are unique to our company.
 Our college-educated, English-speaking guides are trained in CPR and place their primary focus on the safety of our guests.
 Our bookings are filling up quickly right now so don’t delay.
-Contact us or visit our website to learn more, or to book your 4-day Classic Inca Trail trek to Machu Picchu today.
+Contact us or visit our website to learn more, or to book your 4 day Inca Trail to Machu Picchu today.

 In January of 2019, new visitation rules and restrictions were put into place for visiting the Machu Picchu archaeological ruins as well as Machu Picchu Mountain and Huayna Picchu Mountain.